Category

 The 76th Anniversary of the National Disability Employment Awareness Month

 Accessible Web is proud to celebrate National Disability Employment Awareness Month!
-Every year, this month is dedicated to educating and raising awareness on the necessity and value of hiring people with disabilities.
+Every year, this month educates and raises awareness on the necessity and value of hiring people with disabilities.
 This year’s theme is America’s Recovery: Powered by Inclusion.
-According to the U.S. Department of Labor’s Office of Disability Employment Policy, this theme […]
+According to the U.S. Department of Labor’s Office of Disability Employment Policy, this theme signifies the “importance […]

 31 Years of the ADA – A Look Back at the Groundbreaking Law